RHilburn75/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/94253815/158033735-28b59175-2130-4f95-9663-05e76c1cae53.png)

 1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

   Vehicle_length and ground_clearence are least likley to provide the amount of variance to the mpg value because these two variables have and impact on mpg values.

 2. Is the slope of the linear model considered to be zero?
 Why or why not?

    The slope of the linear model cannot be considered zero.
 The p-value of the linear regression analysis is 5.35e-11, which is smaller than the assumed acceptance level of    0.05%.
 Because of this, there is no significant evidence to reject the null hypothesis, meaning our slope of the linear model is not zero.

+3. Does this linear model predict mpg of MechaCar prototypes effectively?
+Why or why not?

+   The r-squred value is 0.7149 (71.49%), meaning the variability of the dependant variable mpg is explained by the linear expression module.
+The results show the linear module predicts mpg of MechaCar prototypes positively.

 ## Summary Statistics on Suspension Coils

+There were 2 summaries created in this section to summarize the statistics on PSI of the suspension coils from the manufacturing lots.
+The charts are below.

+This chart is a summary for the entire manufacturing site.

 ## T-Tests on Suspension Coils